MarkEdit-app/MarkEdit/README.md

 - Lightweight: installer size is about 3 MB
 - Extensible: seamless Shortcuts integration

+MarkEdit is designed to be simple and easy to use.
+You can also customize its behavior by adding your own scripts, including creating CodeMirror extensions.

-To learn more, refer to [Philosophy](https://github.com/MarkEdit-app/MarkEdit/wiki/Philosophy) and [Why MarkEdit](https://github.com/MarkEdit-app/MarkEdit/wiki/Why-MarkEdit).
+To learn more, refer to [Philosophy](https://github.com/MarkEdit-app/MarkEdit/wiki/Philosophy), [Why MarkEdit](https://github.com/MarkEdit-app/MarkEdit/wiki/Why-MarkEdit) and [MarkEdit-api](https://github.com/MarkEdit-app/MarkEdit-api).

 ## Installation